Table of contents

 Website: electronicmar.co.uk

-Electronic MAR lets users run reports by user, resident and medication, with useful auditing and reporting capabilities.
-It also provides a realtime overview of all medication recording.
+Electronic MAR lets users run reports by user, resident, and medication, with auditing and reporting capabilities.
+The system provides a real-time overview of all medication recording.

 UniqueIQ